FS-Driverless/Formula-Student-Driverless-Simulator/docs/ros-bridge.md

 Only static transforms within the vehicle are published.

-All positions and rotations published by the ros bridge are in line with [the ROS defaults](https://www.ros.org/reps/rep-0103.html).
+All positions and rotations published by the ROS bridge are in line with [the ROS defaults](https://www.ros.org/reps/rep-0103.html).
 This is the same coordinate system as [everything else within the simulator](coordinate-frames.md).

 ## Parameters